-A heady mix of landscape experiences and exciting hiking!
+Enjoy a heady mix of landscape experiences and exciting hiking

 This walking holiday is ideal for those with a taste for wilderness, adventure and Scottish culture.
 Explore rugged mountains, remote coastal areas and Skye’s majestic volcanic cliff scapes.